Decomposable and essentially univariate mass-action systems: Extensions of the deficiency one theorem: Reaction networks

-{\bf Remark.} In the classical definition of a reaction network, complexes (like reactions) are primary objects and correspond to the vertices of the induced complex-reaction graph.
+\begin{remark} In the classical definition of a reaction network, complexes (like reactions) are primary objects and correspond to the vertices (and edges) of the induced complex-reaction graph.
 Such reaction networks can also be represented as Euclidean-embedded graphs~\cite{craciun2015toric}.
-See also \cite{craciun2019polynomial,craciun2020endotactic}.
+See also \cite{craciun2019polynomial,craciun2020endotactic}. \end{remark}

 A {\em mass-action system} $(G_k,y)$ is given by a reaction network $(G,y)$ and positive edge labels $k \in \R^E_>$.
 Every edge/reaction $(i \to i') \in E$ is labeled with a {\em rate constant} $k_{i \to i'} > 0$.